 For example, if you want to archive all your d3plot files, you can use a command similar to:

-This feature makes downloading a subset of your job result files easier by separately archiving files that match a filter.
-Filters on Rescale utilize regular expression (regex) to match and return an output.
+The output file filters feature makes downloading a subset of your job result files easier by separately archiving files that match a filter.
+Filters on Rescale use regular expressions (regex) to match and return an output.

 Setting up Selector(s)

 You can access the Filters button from anywhere throughout the Job Setup as long as your job has not yet been submitted.
-Click on the Filters button, then an Output File Archive Filters window will appear as shown in the figure below:
+Click the Filters button.
+An Output File Archive Filters window will appear as shown in the figure below: